 Claudia Koval Biography

-Claudia Koval is an American Jazz vocalist and a songwriter who hails from Canada.
+Claudia Koval is a Canadian born Jazz vocalist and a songwriter who lived in Los Angeles for forty years.
 She studied classical piano as a young girl in Edmonton, and later classical voice at the University of Victoria – where she simultaneously performed with a local jazz trio.

 She temporarily moved back to Edmonton, at that time known as Canada’s “Jazz City.”
 Claudia sang in various venues in Edmonton, often performing alongside well-known Canadian artists, such as P.J.
 Perry, and was honored to be the first Canadian female singer for American trombonist Bob Stroup, who co-founded Edmonton’s Grant McEwan College Jazz Program (which she attended).